Implications for teaching, assessing and reporting

 Teachers use the Australian Curriculum achievement standards and content to identify current levels of learning and achievement, and then to select the most appropriate content (possibly from across several year levels) to teach individual students and/or groups of students.
 Teachers develop teaching programs designed to build on current learning.
 In each class, there may be students with a range of prior achievement (below, at or above the year level expectations).

-Teachers also use the achievement standards at the end of a period of teaching, to make on-balance judgments about the quality of learning demonstrated by students – that is, whether the students have achieved below, at or above the standard.
-To make judgments, teachers draw on assessment data they have collected as evidence during the course of the teaching period.
+Teachers also use the achievement standards at the end of a period of teaching, to make on-balance judgements about the quality of learning demonstrated by students – that is, whether the students have achieved below, at or above the standard.
+To make judgements, teachers draw on assessment data they have collected as evidence during the course of the teaching period.

 If an individual student’s achievement is below the expected standard, this suggests that the teaching programs and practice should be reviewed to better assist the student in their learning in the future.
 It also suggests that additional support and teaching that targets the student’s specific needs is necessary to ensure that the student does not fall behind.